-The Directors expect revenue over the rest of the year to remain resilient, given the client base.
-Nevertheless, to enable a robust assessment of the medium term forecast financial performance the Directors commissioned an exercise in June 2020 to revisit the outlook to the end of 2021 ahead of the normal business plan process.
+Nevertheless, to enable a robust assessment of the medium term forecast financial performance the Directors via lifetime review exercise in May 2020 revisited the outlook to the end of 2021 ahead of the normal business plan process.
 The high level of uncertainty as to how the COVID-19 pandemic might evolve over the remainder of 2020 and into 2021, including whether or not there will be a second wave and what impact this may have on the operation of the business, makes precise forecasting challenging.
 There is a higher degree of uncertainty than would usually be the case in making the key judgements and assumptions that underpin the Company's financial forecasts.